dli1/dli1.github.io/content/_index.md

   - block: markdown
     id: mentoring
     content:
+      title: Mentoring & Academic Service

+      items:
-      title: Mentoring
+        - title: Mentoring
-      text: I'm open to supervise master thesis in IR and NLP.
+          description: I'm open to supervise master thesis in IR and NLP.
 If you are a master AI student looking for internship, feel free to email me.
 At Elsevier, we have rich textual data and we do fantastic IR/NLP tasks.
+        - title: Academic Service
+          description: acl
     design:
       columns: '2'